chitpham/energy-procurement-optimization/README.md

 ## Background

-This project applies concepts from **Decision Analysis** coursework — decision trees, probability estimation, and linear optimization — to a realistic industrial energy procurement problem in the Nordic electricity market context.
+This project applies concepts from **Decision Analysis** coursework at **Aalto University** - decision trees, probability estimation, and linear optimization - to a realistic industrial energy procurement problem in the Nordic electricity market context.

----

-*Part of a data analysis portfolio.
-Built with Python and real market data.*